Efenstor/PyTorch-ROCm-gfx1010/README.md

 Introduction
 --

-These instructions are the result of the efforts to make PyTorch work with unofficially-supported AMD gfx1010 GPUs (Radeon RX 5600/5700) on Debian 12.
+These instructions are the result of the efforts to make PyTorch work with unofficially-supported AMD gfx1010 GPUs (Radeon RX 5000 series) on Debian 12.

 Unfortunately **none** of the pre-compiled binaries work for gfx1010 GPUs.
 Anecdotally they did work in the past but no more, even with not-so-fresh versions of PyTorch.